xebialabs-community/xlr-jenkins2-plugin/README.md

 ## Usage

+### Triggers

-* Trigger: You can configure a trigger by first going to your template and selecting `Triggers`.
+You can configure a job trigger by first going to your template and selecting `Triggers`.
 You can use 2 trigger types:

   * JobTrigger: Polls for a Jenkins Job to finish
   * FolderTrigger: Polls for any Jenkins job(s) to finish underneath a Jenkins folder